 Congratulations, you’re now making enough and saving enough and are ready to build wealth.

 You don’t have to be a genius to invest your money.
 All you need is a few basics, a plan, and the patience to stick to it.
-There is no guarantee that you’ll make money from investments you make.
+There is no guarantee that you’ll make money from the investments you make.
 But if you get the facts about saving and investing and follow through with an intelligent plan, you should be able to gain financial security over the years and enjoy the benefits of managing your money.

 There are many different ways you can go about investing, including putting money into stocks, bonds, mutual funds, ETFs, real estate (and other alternative investment vehicles), among others.
 Every investment vehicle has its positives and negatives, and understanding how different types of investment vehicles work is critical to your success.
 How you choose to invest your money depends on your values, risk tolerance, and time horizon.
 And you need to ask the right questions.
 For example, what does a mutual fund invest in?
 Who is managing the fund?
 What are the fees and expenses?
 Are there any costs or penalties for accessing your money?
 These are all questions that should be answered before making an investment.